dynamicanupam/Hand-Gesture-Recognition/README.md

 # Gesture Recognition
 > Make a Smart TV system which can control the TV with user’s hand gestures as the remote control.
 ---
-Gesture recognition using Deep Learning Models
-1. Conv3D
-2. CNN with LSTM
-3. CNN with GRU
-4. CNN with GRU (with trainable weights of Transfer Learning)

 ## Problem Statement
 Imagine you are working as a data scientist at a home electronics company which manufactures state of the art smart televisions.
 You want to develop a cool feature in the smart-TV that can recognise five different gestures performed by the user which will help users control the TV without using a remote.